0verlord84/ddm-hydrologic/DDM_HydroLogic/README.md

 ## URBS export notes

-DDM HydroLogic writes two URBS input files into a chosen folder: a routing vector file (`URBS_RoutingFile.vec`) and a catchment data file (`URBS_SubcatFile.csv`).
+DDM HydroLogic writes two UBRS input files into a chosen folder: a routing vector file (`URBS_RoutingFile.vec`) and a catchment data file (`URBS_SubcatFile.csv`).
 The routing file lists the subareas as RAIN / ADD RAIN / ROUTE THRU commands with STORE. / GET. branch markers, and multiple outlets are supported.
 Reach lengths (L)